LOOP CLASS ACTION DEADLINE: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in that a Securities Class Action Lawsuit has been Filed Against Loop Industries Inc.

 NEW YORK, Nov.
-4, 2020 /PRNewswire/ -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action that has been filed on behalf of investors that purchased or acquired the securities of Loop Industries ("Loop" or the "Company") (NASDAQ: LOOP) between September 24, 2018 and October 12, 2020 (the "Class Period").
+06, 2020 (GLOBE NEWSWIRE) -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action that has been filed on behalf of investors that purchased or acquired the securities of Loop Industries (“Loop” or the “Company”) ( LOOP) between September 24, 2018 and October 12, 2020 (the “Class Period”).
 The lawsuit filed in the United States District Court for the Southern District of New York alleges violations of the Securities Exchange Act of 1934.

-- Warning!
-GuruFocus has detected 1 Warning Sign with NAS:LOOP.
-Click here to check it out.

 If you purchased Loop securities, and/or would like to discuss your legal rights and options please visit Loop Shareholder Lawsuit or contact Matthew E. Guarnero toll free at (877) 779-1414 or [email protected].